1jour1vin

 risotto with porcini mushrooms

-The Chenin du Puy vintage offers a fresh, vibrant bouquet.
-The mature vines express flavors of exotic fruits, pear, and quince, blending minerality with richness.
+The Chenin du Puy vintage offers a fresh, vibrant array of aromas.
+The mature vines express flavors of exotic fruits, pear, and quince, combining minerality with richness.
 A wine with hints of the Loire Valley—a delight to enjoy right away!

 Buy Frédéric Mabileau wines at the best prices in a private sale!